Geraldton - East

 Geraldton - East is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Geraldton - East, as assessed at the Census conducted on 9 August 2016, consisted of 95.2% houses and 4.8% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
-In contrast, Non-Metro WA had a dwelling structure of 87.5% houses and 12.5% other dwellings during the same period.
-Home ownership in Geraldton - East stood at 32.8%, with mortgaged properties accounting for 45.2% and rented dwellings making up 22.0%.
-The median monthly mortgage repayment in Geraldton - East was $1,517, aligning with the Non-Metro WA average, while the median weekly rent figure was recorded at $225 compared to Non-Metro WA's figures of $1,517 and $250 respectively.
-Nationally, Geraldton - East's mortgage repayments were significantly lower than the Australian average of $1,863, as reported on 30 June 2021, while rents were substantially below the national figure of $375 for the same period.
+Dwelling structure in Geraldton - East, as evaluated at the latest Census held on 28 August 2016, comprised 95.2% houses and 4.8% other dwellings.
+In comparison, Non-Metro WA had 87.5% houses and 12.5% other dwellings.
+Home ownership in Geraldton - East was at 32.8%, with mortgaged dwellings at 45.2% and rented ones at 22.0%.
+The median monthly mortgage repayment was $1,517, aligning with the Non-Metro WA average.
+The median weekly rent figure was recorded at $225, compared to Non-Metro WA's $250.
+Nationally, Geraldton - East's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing